fkie-cad/hexter/README.md

    * w: word,
    * d: double word,
    * q: quad word.
-   Expect for the ascii string, all values have to be passed as hex values.
+   Expect for the string types, all values have to be passed as hex values, omitting `0x`.
  * -d Delete -l bytes from offset -s.
 (File mode only.)
 Pass -l 0 to delete from -s to file end.
  * -pid only.
    * -lpx List entire process memory layout.